maltepes/python-practice/README.md

 # **How to use github!**

+You need to access the files in this repo.
+In order to do that, you need to clone the repo.
+Then the whole repo will be available on your local computer.

+Git will allow you to do this.

 ## 1. Install Git

 Most Macs already have Git installed.
 To check, open Terminal and run: